LLNL/sundials/doc/arkode/guide/source/Introduction.rst

 The structure of this document is as follows:

-* In the next section we provide a thorough presentation of the underlying :ref:`mathematics <Mathematics>` used within the ARKode family of solvers.
+* In the next section we provide a thorough presentation of the underlying :ref:`mathematical algorithms <Mathematics>` used within the ARKODE family of solvers.

-* We follow this with an overview of how the source code for ARKode is :ref:`organized <Organization>`.
+* We follow this with an overview of how the source code for both SUNDIALS and ARKODE are :ref:`organized <Organization>`.

-* The largest section follows, providing a full account of the ARKStep module user interface, including a description of all user-accessible functions and outlines for usage in serial and parallel applications.
-Since ARKode is written in C, we first present a section on :ref:`using ARKStep for C and C++ applications
+* The largest section follows, providing a full account of how to use ARKODE's time-stepping modules, :ref:`ARKStep <Usage.ARKStep>`, :ref:`ERKStep <Usage.ERKStep>`, and :ref:`MRIStep <Usage.MRIStep>`,
-  <ARKStep_CInterface>`, followed with a separate section on
-  :ref:`using ARKode within Fortran applications <FortranInterface>`.
+  within C and C++ applications.
+This section then includes additional information on how to use ARKODE from applications written in :ref:`Fortran <Usage.Fortran>`, as well as information on how to leverage :ref:`GPU accelerators within ARKODE <Usage.GPU>`.

-* The much smaller section describing the ERKStep time-stepping module, :ref:`using ERKStep for C and C++ applications
+* A much smaller section follows, describing ARKODE's :ref:`Butcher table structure <ARKodeButcherTable>`, that is used by both ARKStep and ERKStep.
-  <ERKStep_CInterface>`, follows.

-* Subsequent sections discuss shared features between ARKode and the rest of the SUNDIALS library:
+* Subsequent sections discuss shared SUNDIALS features that are used by ARKODE:
-  :ref:`vector data structures <NVectors>`, :ref:`matrix data structures <SUNMatrix>`, :ref:`linear solver data structures <SUNLinSol>`, and the :ref:`installation procedure <Installation>`.
+  :ref:`vector data structures <NVectors>`, :ref:`matrix data structures <SUNMatrix>`, :ref:`linear solver data structures <SUNLinSol>`, :ref:`nonlinear solver data structures <SUNNonlinSol>`, :ref:`memory management utilities <SUNMemory>`, and the
+  :ref:`installation procedure <Installation>`.

-* The final sections catalog the full set of :ref:`ARKode constants
+* The final sections catalog the full set of :ref:`ARKODE constants
   <Constants>`, that are used for both input specifications and return
-  codes, and the full set of :ref:`Butcher tables <Butcher>` that are packaged with ARKode.
+  codes, and the full set of :ref:`Butcher tables <Butcher>` that are packaged with ARKODE.